 3. On the top-right hand corner click on your account (it will contain a picture) and then click on “Manage your Google Account“.

-4. In your account settings, go to “Security” settings tab.
+4. In Account settings, go to the “Security” settings tab.

 5. Now, scroll down and then under ‘Less secure app access‘, click on “Turn on access (not recommended)“.

 That’s it!
 From now on, Outlook will sync all your emails without asking for your Gmail password.